 One of the easiest ways to find the right general contractor is to ask around for referrals.
 You can start by asking for referrals at the home improvement stores or lumber yards near you.

 These stores know many reputable general contractors who always buy top-quality materials and they can easily recommend some of them.
 Be careful about contractors whom few people have heard of and those who show up at your doorstep offering cheap service.
 Many of them have been reported to have caused more harm than good.

 Reach Out To a Reputable Home Inspector

 A reputable home inspector must have recommended several different general contractors to different homeowners depending on their needs.
 So they can tell which contractor is reliable and which one is not based on their services and the homeowners’ feedback.

-So reach out to home inspectors in your area and ask for general contractors referrals.
+So reach out to home inspectors in your area and ask for general contractor referrals.
 This can save you from the trouble of browsing through a phone book to look up hundreds of contractors you hardly know anything about.

 Look Up the Contractor Online

 A general contractor can be a company or an individual and many general contractor companies have websites.
 Once you have enough referrals, go online to read reviews about them.
 If you have the name of the company, search for it on the web with the word “review” behind it.
-You’ll have the opportunity to read the reviews of past clients and homeowners that each of the contractors have worked for.
+You’ll have the opportunity to read the reviews of past clients and homeowners with that each of the contractors has worked for.